-This Privacy and Cookies Policy Notice ("Policy") provides you with information about how the International Exposition for Power Transmission (IFPE) (hereafter "we", "us" or "our") collect, use, and disclose your data, and how to contact us in the event of a correction or complaint.
+This Privacy and Cookies Policy Notice ("Policy") provides you with information about how The Utility Expo (hereafter "we", "us" or "our") collect, use, and disclose your data, and how to contact us in the event of a correction or complaint.

 This policy also outlines how we collect, use and disclose certain personally identifiable information that we receive in the USA from the European Economic Area (“EEA Personal Data”), your rights in relation to your EEA Personal Data and how to contact us and EEA supervisory authorities in the event that you have a complaint.

 Our websites ("Sites") include: www.aem.org, shop.aem.org, newsroom.aem.org, www.agg1.org, www.agrievolution.com, www.conexpoconagg.com, news.conexpoconagg.com, www.worldofasphalt.com, www.ifpe.com, www.theutilityexpo.com, www.imakeamerica.com and hub.imakeamerica.com.